 This provision keeps coming up because it has not been made permanent since it was established as a two-year temporary measure in the 2006 Pension Protection Act.
 The IRA Charitable Rollover was allowed to expire in 2008; it was renewed temporarily two more times, and then expired again on January 1, 2014.
 This charitable provision currently remains in the realm of tax reform uncertainty as we enter prime time for 2014 year-end charitable giving.

 How to take action on extending the IRA Charitable Rollover

 If you are thinking that the IRA Charitable Rollover seems like a no-brainer, you are not alone.
 Many individuals and charitable organizations are contacting their senators to encourage them to pass the House bill on extending the tax extenders for one year, retroactive for 2014.
 (Stay with me here, we are about to bring it home.)
-You can learn more about the IRA Charitable Rollover as part of the total package of 55 tax extenders, how to contact your senators, and a sample letter to send them by clicking here.
+You can learn more about the IRA Charitable Rollover as part of the total package of 55 tax extenders, how to contact your senators, and a sample letter.

 Last night, the Senate passed the bill to extend the tax enders for 1 year, retroactive for 2014.
 It looks promising for the bill, H.R.
 5771, to be signed by the president later this week.